So you're thinking about starting a journal?

 And not so great when you can see the days you've skipped.

-So, keep yourself accountable and grab this habit tracker template --
+So, keep yourself accountable and use a habit tracking template.

 Attach it to something you use daily, like the fridge or a planner.